publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIV/m__us_usc_t19_s1677j.md

             (E) the later-developed merchandise is advertised and displayed in a manner similar to the earlier product.

-            The administering authority shall take into account any advice provided by the Commission under subsection (e) of this section before making a determination under this subparagraph.
+            The administering authority shall take into account any advice provided by the Commission under subsection (e) before making a determination under this subparagraph.

         (2) __Exclusion from orders__